Read our updated list from 2021 of products we’d like to redesign.

-One of the questions we ask of new employees when assembling their bios is, “If you could redesign anything, what would it be?”
+One question we ask employees while writing their bios is, “If you could redesign anything, what would it be?”

-We know everyone joining our team has probably thought about it.
-Daydreaming about ways to make products or experiences better in function, usability, connectivity, appearance, technology, quality of interactions, etc. etc. etc.! — is a blessing and a curse when you’re in product design and aware of the potential to improve everything from the little things (ironing your pants) to the big ones (food supply chains).
-We can’t turn it off.
+We know everyone at Bresslergroup has thought about it.
+Dreaming up ways to make products or experiences better in functionality, usability, connectivity, appearance, technology, quality of interactions, etc. — is almost a reflex when you’re in product design and keenly aware of the potential for everything, from ironing to food supply chains, to be better.
+It’s impossible to turn this off.

-Here are just a few of the things we’re eager to tweak:
+We compiled some of our staff’s redesign wishes in this post — below are just a few of the things and experiences we’re eager to tweak:

 It really only needs the 30-second button, you know?
 And every keypad I’ve used on a microwave is awful.
 My buddies in college made a much better microwave. … It loads YouTube videos while you wait! – Nick McGill